 What if I am a victim of anti-social behaviour?

-Cases will be prioritised as we may be only able to deal with the most serious of these.
+Cases will continue to be prioritised to ensure we deal with the most serious of these.

 Coronavirus is impacting everyone’s day to day life.
 But for a victim and their children experiencing or witnessing domestic abuse, the impact is significant and can put them in even more danger.
 Social distancing and isolation mean victims and their children are now left with the prospect of being isolated in their house with the perpetrator.